 Do you have questions about applying to Elmhurst University as an international student?

 Here are answers to some of the questions we hear most often.
 If you have already submitted all of your application materials or have already been admitted, please visit our international student services website for information about your next steps.

 Yes, Elmhurst offers programs leading to bachelor’s and master’s degrees.

 Elmhurst University is located in Elmhurst, Illinois, a quiet suburb about 15 miles west of downtown Chicago.
 Getting to Elmhurst is easy, as we’re in close reach of Chicago’s O’Hare International Airport, Midway International Airport and several major expressways.
 The Elmhurst campus is a 35-minute train ride away from the unlimited opportunities of downtown Chicago.

 Elmhurst combines the intimacy of a small university with the unlimited opportunities of a world-class city just a short train ride away.
 Students love our small classes and our strong sense of community.
 Professors here get to know their students as individuals, and provide the support they need to succeed.

-Beyond the classroom, Elmhurst offers more than 100 student clubs and organizations, including the International Club, International Peer Mentor group and Phi Beta Delta Honor Society for international scholars.
+Beyond the classroom, Elmhurst offers a wide variety of student clubs and organizations, including the International Club, International Peer Mentor group and Phi Beta Delta Honor Society for international scholars.
 What’s more, the University prepares students for professional success with access to internships, professional mentoring and other career opportunities.

 You are required to demonstrate proof of English language proficiency.
 Some students will take the TOEFL, while other students will meet this requirement with the ACT or SAT.